romzet/ArmSTALKER_git/README.md

-Code from the modification Armstalker 2.
+Code from the modification ArmSTALKER 2.

 You can use it at your own discretion, anywhere, any way and as much as you like.